neilge/neilge.github.io/source/_posts/github-cli.md

 ---
-title: Github CLI
+title: Git Cheatsheet
 date: 2017-08-09 18:22:30
-tags: Github
+tags: [Git]
 ---

-### Terminology
+## Terminology

 1. working directory
 2. staging environment
 3. repository

-### Create a git local repository and track to a remote repository
+## Create a git local repository and track to a remote repository

 1. **create a local repository**
 	- go to the folder that contain the files that we want to add to repository